leoo-c1/FPGA-Pong-Console/README.md

 This project implements a complete Pong game console on the Intel Cyclone IV FPGA.
 Unlike software-based emulators, this system renders graphics and calculates physics directly in hardware using custom digital logic circuits.

 The design features a 60Hz VGA display driver, hardware collision detection, 2-digit scorekeeping, and a state-machine-driven menu system.
-It includes a custom AI opponent with dynamic difficulty scaling and supports external input via UART for connecting keyboards or PS4 controllers.
+It includes a custom AI opponent with dynamic difficulty scaling and supports external input via UART for connecting a keyboard or PS4 controller.

 ## System Architecture